eviivo/eviivo-wp-booking-widget/README.md

 ```

 ## Structure
 The plugin tries to implement the PSR-0 standard.
-All the classed are loaded automatically from the `src` folder, using the `Eviivo\Plugin` namespace.
+All the classed are loaded automatically from the `src` folder, using the `eviivo\Plugin` namespace.

 ### File structure
 - assets - frontend resources.